-Before giving investment advice, advisors need to collect information about their client with a questionnaire.
-This covers, for instance, information about :
+Before giving investment advice, advisors need to collect information from their clients about :

 How sustainable is your fund?

-The fund database with around 9,000 European funds can perform several tasks for you.
-You can use 36 filter options, e.g. based on your individual sustainability profile, to identify funds that match all or some of your non-financial preferences.
-With the help of the search functionality, you can also find more detailed ESG information about individual funds.
-Note that the fund database is purely for informational purposes and does not constitute an investment advisor.Access the fund database
+The fund database with around 17,000 European funds can perform several tasks for you: You can use more than 30 filter options (e.g. based on your sustainability profile) to identify funds that match all or some of your non-financial preferences.
+With the help of the search functionality, you can also find more detailed ESG information about individual funds you are invested in.
+Note that the fund database is purely for informational purposes and does not provide any investment advise.Access the fund database

-Our fund database includes 31 ESG data points for 9,000 funds, making it one of the largest non-commercial retail investor databases of its kind.
-The filters are predominantly based on 2° Investing Initiative methodologies as well as the sustainability rating agency ISS ESG.
+Our fund database of 17 000 European funds includes more than 30 ESG data points, making it one of the largest non-commercial retail investor databases of its kind.

 Some of the sustainability criteria mentioned in the MyFairMoney questionnaire cannot currently be mapped in the fund database due to data availability issues.
 These include some exclusion criteria, impact targets and information on certain funds' sustainable investment strategies.

 The indicators for the negative filters/controversial activities in the fund database were designed to be as strict as possible based on the ISS ESG data.
 We also included a 0% tolerance level for turnover in the respective controversial company activities.
 All activities analysed by ISS ESG are considered on MyFairMoney.
 Different stages of value creation are considered, this can include e.g. services for processing, production or distribution of products.